 Riders who do not wish to camp may elect to arrange their own hotel/ motel accommodation (including Grafton) at their own cost.

 A list of accommodation close to the dinner/breakfast venue in each stop is provided below.
 These locations will be serviced by the luggage drop off/pick up collection and dinner mini bus service.
 Please do not book any other accommodation without first consulting ride organisers: Contact us.

 If you have a spare bed in accommodation you have booked on any day of the ride, you can offer to share your roof (and cost) with other ride participants on our Accommodation ShareMarket.
 If you’re in need of a roof, you can post a ‘share wanted’ here too.

 … and on Day 7

-Your ride fee includes accommodation at Watermark Gold Coast Resort on day 7 for all participants on a twin share basis.
-There will be an opportunity for additional guests to join participants at Watermark (but you will need to book your own room at your own cost); in addition, Watermark will provide discounted prices for those who wish to stay for up to 3 days prior to and 3 days after the Celebration Dinner.
+Your ride fee includes accommodation at voco Gold Coast on day 7 for all participants on a twin share basis.
+There will be an opportunity for additional guests to join participants at voco Gold Coast (but you will need to book your own room at your own cost); in addition, voco Gold Coast will provide discounted prices for those who wish to stay for up to 3 days prior to and 3 days after the Celebration Dinner.